Scalable Durational Event Models: Application to Physical and Digital Interactions: Simulation Study

-The results in Table \ref{tbl:simulation} demonstrate that all parameters encompassed in $\bm{\alpha}$ are estimated with high accuracy.
-The empirical coverage probability closely matches the nominal $0.95$ level, indicating reliable uncertainty quantification.
-This suggests accurate and robust inference.
-This finding is further supported by the quantile-quantile plots in Figure \ref{fig:qq_plot}, which illustrate a close alignment of sample quantiles with theoretical normal quantiles.
-For the current common partner statistic, we note a slightly higher RMSE compared to the other statistics.
-This phenomenon may stem from the statistic using less data by only relying on the current status of the network rather than its entire history.
+\paragraph*{Simulation Study 1: Parameter Estimation.} In the first simulation study, we assess how accurately our novel algorithm recovers the correct model for $N = 500$ actors.
+Table \ref{tbl:simulation} demonstrates that $\bm{\alpha}$ is estimated with high accuracy.
+The empirical coverage probability matches the nominal $0.95$ level, indicating reliable uncertainty quantification.
+For the current common partner statistic, we note a higher RMSE compared to the other statistics, which may be due to the statistic using less data by only relying on the current status of the network rather than its entire history.
+Section \ref{sec:simulation_1_further} supplements results on model selection using the Akaike Information Criterion and the normality of estimators.

-\hide{ Finally, we show in ... that the baseline parameters $\bm{\gamma}$ are also accurately estimated ... \alert{complete or remove} The results for the popularity parameters are shown in the simulation study 2 below.
-CF: I will see }

-\paragraph*{Simulation Study 2: Estimation Error under Increasing Actors.} We rely on an analogous setup as in Simulation Study 1, with the only difference being that the number of actor varies from $50$ to $700$.
+\paragraph*{Simulation Study 2: Estimation Error under Increasing Actors.} We rely on an analogous setup as in Simulation Study 1, with the only difference being that the number of actor varies from $50$ to $\mbox{1,000}$.
 We assess the estimation error of all parameters.

-For both the incidence and duration models, Figure~\ref{fig:est_pop_sim2} shows that the RMSE of all estimated parameters decreases as the number of actors N increases.
+For both sub-models, Figure \ref{fig:simulation} (a) shows that the RMSE of all estimated parameters decreases as the number of actors $N$ increases.
 The baseline intensity and summary statistics coefficients exhibit lower estimation error than the popularity parameters, whose dimensionality grows with $N$.
 This behavior is expected due to the increasing dimension of the popularity effects.
 These results provide empirical evidence for the consistency of our estimators in regimes where the number of parameters is a function of the number of actors.

-\paragraph*{Simulation Study 3: Computational Improvement.} Last, we compare the computational efficiency of our proposed block-coordinate algorithm (Section \ref{sec:computing}) to the Newton-Raphson approach.
+\paragraph*{Simulation Study 3: Computational Improvement.} Finally, we compare the computational efficiency of our novel algorithm (Section \ref{sec:computing}) to the Newton-Raphson approach.
 We measure computational speed by the execution time (in seconds) for estimating the model on a single dataset.
-Memory allocation is assessed by each algorithm's peak random access memory usage.
-The peak memory usage reflects the largest dataset a system can handle.
+Memory allocation is assessed by each algorithm's peak random access memory usage, to reflect the largest dataset a system can handle.